RauzaAl/dissertation/README.md

 ## Structure

-1. `output.zip` contains directory with artifacts of both models: classifier and gan.
+1. `output` directory with artifacts of both models: classifier and gan.
 Each directory contains checkpoints for loading model, csv file with metrics from training process and visualisation of that metrics on image.
 There are 3 classification artifacts for real, synthetic and merged datasets.
+(Currently GAN artifacts cannot be uploaded because of file size limit)
 2. `gan` directory contains high-level functions and classes for conditional GAN model.
 3. `classification` directory contains high-level functions and classes for classification model.
 4. `data.py` contains low-level functions for loading datasets.